AbuAhamedRafi/AbuAhamedRafi/README.md

 # Hi there! 👋 I’m Abu Ahamed Rafi

 Welcome to my GitHub profile!
-I'm a passionate developer with a knack for creating efficient, scalable, and user-friendly solutions.
+I'm a passionate programmer with a knack for creating efficient, scalable, and user-friendly solutions.
 My expertise lies in web development, software engineering, and problem-solving.

 ---